aisyafatihah/AI-Project/AI/README.md

 Other than that, we learned how to handle events like double-clicking on the window and see how to read CSV files with pandas and perform operations on data.

+Below, I include the demonstration of Colour Detector

 [![demo](https://img.youtube.com/vi/JxmmOktlN6U/0.jpg)](https://www.youtube.com/watch?v=JxmmOktlN6U "demo")